zgorzynb/Portfolio/Readme.md

       - Pandas
       - numpy
       - sklearn
-- ## Deep Learning
-  - ### Car model classification
-    Part of my bachelor thesis.
-Car model classification in the image.

-    Technologies used in this project:
-      - Python
-      - numpy
-      - Tensorflow and Keras
-      - Pillow

-  - ### MNIST
-    The use of neural networks to classify an image containing a number.

-    Technologies used in this project:
-      - Python
-      - numpy
-      - PyTorch

 - ## Others
   - ### My own programming language TODO
     The project consists in creating the syntax and compiler of a new programming language.
 For this purpose, a parser generator was used.